canjs/canjs/docs/can-guides/introduction/technical.md

 > [Federated](https://en.oxforddictionaries.com/definition/federate) - form or be formed into a single centralized unit, within which each state or organization keeps some internal autonomy.

-CanJS applications are composed from hierarchical [can-component]s, each containing their own independent state (its own ViewModel).
+CanJS applications are composed from hierarchical [can-component]s, each containing their own independent state (their own ViewModel).
 This architecture is at the core of CanJS’s approach to building large applications.

 > The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application.